-Optional Expanded Dental Benefi additional premium it - These opt ions are availal ole for an Dental Services These benefits are provided Deductible does not apply.
-There is a separate Deductible does not apply to the HDHP Output Description of th rate Deductible f or Ďental, as showr 80 Single (You Only) Plus One (You and One Family Member) Family (You and Two or more Family Members) Plan Year Deductible \$50 \$100 \$150 The most Your Health Plan pays per person per Plan Year is \$2,000 (except orthodontics) (after Plan Ye urance ear Deductible) ı Pay twork Primary Dental Care 20% after Deductible Major Dental Care 50% after Deductible Orthodontic Services \$2,000 lifetime maximum per Covered P erson 50% no D eductible
+Optional Benefits - These options Summary of Benefits continued are available fo You Pay In-network Copayment You Pay k In-network Page Number Optional Expanded Dental Single (You Only) Plus One (You and One Family Member) Family (You and Two or more Family Members) 87 Plan Year Deductible \$50 \$100 \$150 The most Your Health Plan pays per person per Plan Year is \$2,000 Primary Dental Care Major Dental Care \$0 \$0 Deductible Deductible Orthodontic Services (\$2,000 lifetime maximum per person) \$0 50% no D eductible Optional Out-of-Network Benefit Plan payment is reduced by 25%.
+Provider may Balance Bill for amount above Allowable Charge.
+90